tamirgz/reverse-engineering-reference-manual/README.md

     * __Opaque Predicates__: conditional construct that looks like conditional code but actually always evaluates to either true or false
       + __Jump Instructions With The Same Target__: JZ follows by JNZ.
 Essentially an unconditional jump.
 The bytes following JNZ instruction could be data but will be disassembled as code
       + __Jump Instructions With A Constant Condition__: XOR follows by JZ.
 It will always jump so bytes following false branch could be data
-      + Any type of code construct that makes it hard to evaluate the predicate statically but programmer knows in advance of the value
+      + Any type of code construct that makes it hard to evaluate the predicate statically so when compiled, compiler doesn't optimize away the conditional construct
         * Uses global variables instead of constants in the predicates.
 Compiler won't be able to optimize the conditional construct since it can't assume the value of the global variables
         * Introduces entropy into the predicate (e.g. using rand() function)
         * [Environment-Based Opaque Predicates](https://reverseengineering.stackexchange.com/questions/2340/how-to-design-opaque-predicates)